Ashunda Norris Wins New Orleans Jury Award for Short Film, Mino: A Diasporic Myth

 And Contributes to Afro Futuristic Films with the success of Mino

-Los Angeles, CA—Ashunda Norris’ latest short film Mino: A Diasporic Myth wins the Jury Prize and will have its LA premiere at The Micheaux Film Festival on February 22, 2020 in downtown Los Angeles at Regal LA Live.
+Los Angeles, CA—The latest short film from Ashunda Norris is Mino: A Diasporic Myth.
+It wins the Jury Prize and will have its LA premiere at The Micheaux Film Festival.
+The date is on February 22, 2020 in downtown Los Angeles at Regal LA Live.

-The film, about a coven of Black women who can self-conceive and live without men, has been making waves on the film festival circuit winning the New Orleans Jury Award at the New Orleans Black Film Festival just before the close of the decade in December 2019.
+The film, about a coven of Black women who can self-conceive and live without men.
+They has been making waves on the film festival circuit winning the New Orleans Jury Award.
+It won at the New Orleans Black Film Festival just before the close of the decade in December 2019.
 Mino: A Diasporic Myth is, at its core, an afro futuristic tale about the power of relationships between Black women.

-Southern born and raised in the heart of rural Georgia, Ashunda has written, directed and produced films since she moved to LA seven years ago.
-She’s also had the opportunity to edit a short documentary on location in Kampala, Uganda.
+Southern born and raised in the heart of rural Georgia.
+Ashunda has written, directed and produced films since she moved to LA seven years ago.
+She also opportunity to edit a short documentary on location in Kampala, Uganda.
 Ashunda is currently touring with Mino on the film festival circuit.
 The film will be available for online viewing after its festival run.
 Ashunda is an up and coming breakout director with Black women at the forefront of her stories.
-One to watch in the film industry, Ashunda’s work pays attention to detail and her vision in Mino forces audience members to react in unpredictable ways.
+One to watch in the film industry.
+Ashunda’s work pays attention to detail and her vision in Mino forces audience members to react in unpredictable ways.
 Ashunda remains fearless and steadfast in a male dominated industry maintaining her connection to Black feminism.

 Mino had its world premiere at Richmond, Virginia’s Afrikana Independent Film Festival in 2019.
-The film screened at The San Diego Black Film Festival on Saturday, February 1, 2020 and will be introduced to audiences in Durham, North Carolina at the Hayati Heritage Film Festival February 13 – 15, 2020.
+The film screened at The San Diego Black Film Festival on Saturday, February 1, 2020.
+It is to have its introduction to audiences in Durham, North Carolina.
+It is at the Hayati Heritage Film Festival February 13 – 15, 2020.
 Mino will screen at The Micheaux Film Festival in Downtown, Los Angeles February 21 – 23, 2020.
-And will have its European premiere at Roze Filmdagen, Amsterdam’s LGTBQ Festival being held March 12 – 22, 2020.
-The film also screens at the 10th Annual Charlotte Black Film & Music Festival in Charlotte, North Carolina to be held April 23 – 26, 2020.
+It will have its European premiere at Roze Filmdagen.
+In Amsterdam’s LGTBQ Festival being to hold March 12 – 22, 2020.
+The film also screens at the 10th Annual Charlotte Black Film & Music Festival in Charlotte

 Mino: A Diasporic Myth (2019)